Hairun Technology

 Venture Round in 2019

-APEM PAIQ is a microfinance institution focused on supporting small urban entrepreneurs primarily in Antananarivo and its outskirts.
-It provides loans averaging 1.2 million MGA (approximately 300 EUR) along with essential non-financial services, including health insurance and training.
-With backing from Miarakap, APEM PAIQ aims to significantly expand its operations, targeting the establishment of ten additional offices in and around Antananarivo by 2023, thereby enhancing its outreach and impact on the local entrepreneurial community.
+APEM PAIQ is a microfinance institution that focuses on supporting small urban entrepreneurs primarily in Antananarivo and its surrounding areas.
+The organization provides loans with an average value of 1.2 million MGA and complements its financial offerings with non-financial services, including health insurance and training programs.
+APEM PAIQ aims to significantly expand its operations, with plans to triple its activity by opening ten additional offices in Antananarivo and neighboring municipalities by 2023.
+Through these initiatives, the company seeks to enhance the financial and social well-being of its clients, fostering entrepreneurship and economic growth in local communities.

 Chicky